jonathanishhorowicz/modelling_phylogeny_in_16srrna_using_string_kernels/README.md

 The analysis pipelines are run in Python and the main requirements are

-* Python 3.8
 * Tensorflow 2.13
 * Tensorflow Probability 0.21
 * Scikit-bio 0.5
 * Scikit-learn 1.3

 Plots are generated using R 4.1.
 For the list of R packages/versions see `scripts/plotting/install_requirements.sh`.
+The R dependencies take about 20 minutes to install.

 ## Running the analysis scripts